SyndicateClassic/SyndicateClassic/contrib/README.md

 for Debian-based Linux systems.
 If you compile syndicated/syndicate-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Files used during the gitian build process.
-For more information about gitian, see the [the Syndicate Core documentation repository](https://github.com/syndicate-core/docs).
+For more information about gitian, see the [the Syndicate Classic documentation repository](https://github.com/syndicate-core/docs).

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Syndicate Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Syndicate Classic [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.